Best No-Monthly-Fee Home Security Systems

 View on Amazon Links to Ring AlarmProduct Specs

-Equipment Costs Starting at $179 Monitoring Options Professional and DIY Monthly Monitoring Costs Starting at $4.99 Contract Lengths 1-12 months Installation Options DIY or professional Smart Platform Integration Alexa and Google Home Ring Overview
+Equipment Costs Packages starting at $199.98 Monitoring Options Professional and DIY Monthly Monitoring Costs $10 with the purchase of a Ring Home plan Contract Lengths 1-12 months Installation Options DIY or professional Smart Platform Integration Alexa and Google Home Ring Overview

 What We Like

-- Numerous Smart Integrations With Google Assistant, Alexa, Schlage, Yale, Chamberlain, Leviton, and More
+- Numerous smart integrations with Google Assistant, Alexa, and more

 What We Don’t Like

 Similar to SimpliSafe and abode, installing Ring’s equipment is usually a breeze.
 A lot of their sensors are stick-on, and most of their cameras and doorbells only require a power drill — and maybe a level if you’re feeling fancy.
 They do have a few models that can only be hard-wired, like their Floodlight Cameras, which can be a little daunting for the DIY weekend warrior.
-I replaced an old floodlight at my house with one of Ring’s last summer, and it took quite a bit of doing and a little bit of sweating to get it done.
-Definitely within most folk’s wheelhouse, though, especially if you know your way around a circuit breaker.
+We replaced an old floodlight at our house with one of Ring’s last summer.
+It took quite a bit of elbow grease and a little bit of sweating to get it done, but it was definitely within most folk’s wheelhouse.

 >> Learn More: Ring Alarm vs. SimpliSafe

-Cameras aside, Ring’s security systems are incredibly easy to set up.
+Our Ring Stick Up Cam Pro was fairly easy to install Cameras aside, Ring’s security systems are incredibly easy to set up.
 Just like with abode and SimpliSafe, you start by plugging in your base station, downloading the app, and then pairing all of your stick-up sensors to the network.
-In all, it took me about half an hour to get everything up and running in my house, start to finish.
+In all, it took us about half an hour to get everything up and running in my house, start to finish.

 >> Learn More: Comparing Home Security Systems